 How much time does it take?

-The first week you’ll get a “beginner” week to get you used to the process.
+The first week you’ll get a “beginner” menu to get you used to the process.
 It has less than one hour of prep work.
-Later weeks are closer to two (but they have a quick prep meal plan option every week).
+After that, the prep work is closer to two hours.
+But they always provide a “quick prep” meal plan along with their standard meal plan.

 In my one hour of prep I was able to: